elenabachini/elenabachini.github.io/_pages/cv.md

 Scientific societies
 =====
-* from 2024: Member of ``AIMETA'', member of ``UMI-SIMAI''
+* from 2024: Member of "AIMETA", member of "UMI-SIMAI"
-* from 2022: Member of “European Women in Mathematics”
+* from 2022: Member of "European Women in Mathematics"
 * from 2017: Member of the “Gruppo Nazionale Calcolo Scientifico” (GNCS) of the Istituto di Alta Matematica (INdAM)
 * 2019-2020: Member of “SIAM Geosciences” and “SIAM Computational Science and Engineering”